ba-st/Ansible/docs/WorkerQueue.md

 	channel basicAck: messageReceived method deliveryTag ].
 ````

-If the broker does not receive the acklodge it will requeue the message after ?.
-Timeout?
+If the broker does not receive the acknowledge it will wait eternally, there is no timeout.
+If the connection dies RabbitMQ will re-queue the message and try to send it again.

 ## Spawning workers